 Hundreds of projects have been developed over the past five years involving students in UAT’s respected Game Programming degree program.
 Some projects shipped for profit, some of them were award winning, some were used to launch game studios, gain funding, and most of all to promote careers.
 UAT Game Studios has been responsible for spawning new game companies by training and supporting entrepreneurial ventures.
 More companies continually are being formed.

 Today, the respected game programming college continues to be progressive in meeting the needs of a growing game industry by fostering student innovation and ninja-level coding capability that prepares graduates to drive the most powerful areas of our economy.

-Courses in game programming will emphasize the essential issues and the skills required to develop games for multiple platforms such as web, console, PC and mobile devices.
+Courses in Game Programming will emphasize the essential issues and the skills required to develop games for multiple video game platforms such as PC, consoles, mobile, online and VR.
 These skills have broader applications in related industries such as entertainment, business, research and training.
-Game programming students begin with the programming principles, skills and techniques shared in all programming disciplines and then specifically focus on game-specific features and techniques.
-Game programming emphasizes C++ programming, scripting, data handling, DirectX/Open GL development, game engine architecture, gameplay interaction, artificial intelligence, networking and the use of middleware and industry APIs.
-Students in game programming will also develop a critical approach to the study of gameplay, interaction and design.
-The UAT game programming student will have a broad, deep skill set and be comfortable on many platforms and with a myriad of languages.
+Game Programming students begin with the programming principles, skills and techniques shared in all programming disciplines and then specifically focus on game-specific features and techniques.
+This program emphasizes C++ programming, scripting, data handling, gameplay interaction, artificial intelligence, networking and the use of industry standard middleware, game engines and APIs.
+Students in Game Programming will also develop a critical approach to the study of gameplay, interaction and design.

 Requirements to graduate include a 2.0 CGPA, completed required coursework, Portfolio, Internship, and a Student Innovation Project.